Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Significant prevalence in the population of chronic infectious and inflammatory diseases, torpid in general treatment and accompanying many somatic diseases; severe course of acute infectious diseases, sometimes ending lethal; septic complications after surgical interventions, severe injuries, stress, burns; infectious complications on the background of chemoradiation treatment; high prevalence of often and long-term sick people, which accounts for up to 40% of all labor losses; the emergence of such an infectious disease of the immune system, like AIDS, determined the appearance of the term secondary immunodeficiency.
+Significant prevalence of chronic infectious and inflammatory diseases in the population, sluggish to conventional treatment and accompanying many somatic diseases; severe course of acute infectious diseases, sometimes ending fatally; septic complications after surgical interventions, severe injuries, stress, burns; infectious complications against the background of chemoradiation therapy; high prevalence of frequently and long-term ill people, causing up to 40% of all labor losses; the emergence of such an infectious disease of the immune system as AIDS, determined the emergence of the term secondary immunodeficiency.

-Secondary immunodeficiency is represented by disorders of the immune system that develop in the late postnatal period in adults and children and are not the result of some genetic defect.
-They have a heterogeneous mechanism of origin, leading to an increased infectious morbidity; atypical course of infectious and inflammatory process of different localization and etiology, torpid to adequately selected etiotropic treatment.
-Secondary immunodeficiency is characterized by the mandatory presence of an infection of the purulent-inflammatory process.
+Secondary immunodeficiency is represented by disorders of the immune system that develop in the late postnatal period in adults and children and are not the result of any genetic defect.
+They have a heterogeneous mechanism of origin, leading to increased infectious morbidity; atypical course of the infectious and inflammatory process of various localizations and etiologies, torpid to adequately selected etiotropic treatment.
+Secondary immunodeficiency is characterized by the obligatory presence of infection of the purulent-inflammatory process.
 It should be noted that the infection itself can be both a manifestation and a cause of a violation of the immune response.

-Under the influence of various factors (infections, pharmacotherapy, radiotherapy, various stressful situations, traumas, etc.), the immunity of the immune response may be formed, leading to the development of both transient and irreversible changes in the immune response.
-These changes may be the reason for the weakening of anti-infectious protection.
+Under the influence of various factors (infections, pharmacotherapy, radiation therapy, various stress situations, injuries, etc.) a failure of the immune response may develop, leading to the development of both transient and irreversible changes in the immune response.
+These changes may be the cause of weakening of the anti-infective defense.

 What causes secondary immunodeficiency?

-PM The most common and accepted classification of secondary immunodeficiencies is suggested by PM Haiton.
+The most widespread and accepted classification of secondary immunodeficiencies was proposed by RM Khaiton.
 They distinguish three forms of secondary immunodeficiencies.

 - acquired secondary immunodeficiency (AIDS);